vincr04/DESeq2_workshop/Instructions.md

 >Take a moment to look at the table in front of you.
 What information is in the header?
 Can you make sense of what each column represents?
 >If you are struggling, the command `mcols(res)$description` conveniently provides more information about each column.
 >Can you find the gene with the highest/lowest *log2FoldChange*?
 And the gene with the lowest adjusted p-value?
-Hint: you can sort the table by the values of selected columns.
+Hint: you can sort the table according to the values of selected columns.
 >Why are some *log2FoldChange* values negative?
 >OPTIONAL - to avoid false positives (type I errors), the p-value is corrected with the Benjamini-Hochberg (BH) method.
 Use Google to find more about the BH method.